Mrxiaoyuer/TerraByte/geotest/README.md

 - Client-side React component that dynamically imports the ArcGIS modules at runtime.
 - Initializes `Map` and `MapView`, mounts to a container div, and exposes a "Capture" button.
 - Capture flow:
+  1. Temporarily removes/hides result GraphicsLayer and closes popups.
-  1. Calls `view.takeScreenshot({ quality: 0.9 })`.
+  2. Calls `view.takeScreenshot({ quality: 0.9 })`.
-  2. Normalizes the screenshot result into a base64 data URL (handles strings, `.data`, `.dataUrl`, or Blob shapes).
+  3. Normalizes the screenshot result into a base64 data URL (handles strings, `.data`, `.dataUrl`, or Blob shapes).
-  3. Stores the data URL in `ImageContext` for other consumers.
+  4. Stores the data URL in `ImageContext` for other consumers.
-  4. Optionally POSTs the screenshot to `/api/upload`.
+  5. Optionally POSTs the screenshot to `/api/upload`.
-  5. Calls `fetchCaption(dataUrl)` which attempts to obtain a caption from backend code (see `lib/actions.ts`).
+  6. Calls `fetchCaption(dataUrl)` which attempts to obtain a caption from backend code (see `lib/actions.ts`).
-  6. Triggers a download using a Blob and object URL fallback.
+  7. Triggers a download using a Blob and object URL fallback.

 contexts/ImageContext.tsx
 - Simple React Context to store the last-captured image's data URL and provide a setter to other components.